ThisIsntTheWay/ps_binance_interface/docs/README.md

 # Documentation
 Here you can find some documentation over this whole script.
 Be aware that it is not yet complete.

+## Setup
+Before using any module of this script, you must first execute 'main.ps1'.
+This will set up the SQLite DB with your API Keys.
+(The keys are stored as SecureStrings using the key of your current user account.)

+With 'main.ps1' you can then save a snapshot of your wallet and current trading pairs in this DB.
+Keep in mind that this DB will only be updated whenever 'main.ps1' is executed!

 ## Automated trading
 The script "autoTrade.ps1" facilites automated trading using JSON files.